Skip to content

 When to Use GD&T vs ± Dimensions

-Use GD&T when: (1) parts mate with other parts and fit depends on form or orientation—e.g., bearing bores, mounting faces, pin locations; (2) you want a larger tolerance zone than stacked ± (position gives a cylindrical zone); (3) you need to control form or orientation independently of size; (4) you want to enable functional gaging (e.g., position at MMC).
+Use GD&T when your part's fit or function depends on geometric relationships, not only linear size limits.
+Use GD&T when: (1) parts mate with other parts and fit depends on form, profile, orientation, or location—e.g., bearing bores, mounting faces, pin locations, or contoured sealing surfaces; (2) you want a larger functional tolerance zone than stacked ± dimensions can provide (for example, position often gives a cylindrical zone for holes and pins); (3) you need to control form, profile, or orientation independently of size; (4) you want to enable functional gaging (e.g., position at MMC).
 Use ± dimensions for non-critical features, overall envelope dimensions, or when no datum relationship is needed.
 Avoid over-tolerancing: specify only the controls that affect function.

 Inspection and Cost Impact